dfmoralesb/MPE_tutorials/tutorials/WGD.md

 	The script requires the directory with the orthogroups from the previous step, the rooted reference tree, the minimum number of taxa (same number as in the previous step), and an output name.

-	Let's map the genome duplications now
+	Let's map the genome duplications now.

 		python /data_tmp/$USERNAME/script/map_dups_mrca.py 00_orthogroups/ /data_tmp/$USERNAME/data/07_phylogenomic_analyses/12_phyparts/meliaceae_MO_500_8_concat_IQtree.treefile.rr 8 meliaceae_wgd_mrca

-	You should start seeing
+	You should start seeing:

 		7313.iqtree.treefile.1.orthogroup
 		Number of taxa: 24